-Now then… THE FLOAT.
+WHAT A FLOAT.
 It was huge, awesome and utterly confusing.
-It was also an idea that arguably made more sense on paper.
-Covered with cumbersomely costumed characters, and representing three focal areas from Masters of the Universe lore, nobody can claim that Mattel skimped on the production.
+Covered with cumbersomely-costumed characters and representing three focal areas from Masters of the Universe lore, nobody could claim that Mattel scrimped on the production.
 If anything, they tried to do more than was humanly possible.

 “Now let me explain this… the setting is on the planet of Eternia, and at the front is Castle Grayskull, which as I’m sure everyone knows is the home of He-Man, the most powerful man in the universe!
 We’ll also be seeing his arch-enemy, Skeletor, and standing on top of the Crystal Palace at the back, we’ll see He-Man’s sister, She-Ra!
 Let’s watch the action.”

-I don’t care if he was just reading from a teleprompter, that shit had to take PRACTICE.
 Thirty years later, and I’m sure Pat Sajak still has that chunk of lunacy burned into his brain.
-Get him drunk enough, and it’ll all come spilling out.

 The float was breathtaking, no doubt.
-It was also a little TOO ambitious, because at no point during its appearance were you really able to get a feel for its totality.
-Also, the sheer size of it meant that the cameramen had no idea what to shoot.
+It was also perhaps TOO ambitious, because at no point during its appearance were you able to get a feel for its totality.
+The sheer size of it meant that the cameramen had no idea what to shoot.
 There was shit happening ALL OVER THE FLOAT.
 Costumed characters EVERYWHERE.
-Completely berserk.
+Completely berserk!

 The Castle Grayskull and Crystal Castle portions look canonical enough, with Grayskull being especially impressive.
 Snake Mountain’s portion is a little less familiar, but since it’s more or less entirely composed of a house-sized serpent, I’ll give it a pass.

 Now, this wasn’t just some float that rolled by for Kodak opportunities.
 This was a live performance.
-Whenever most Macy’s Parade floats added a performance, it usually amounted to one person singing and everyone else kind of just dancing in place.
-From a production standpoint, that’s pretty easy to pull off.
+Whenever a parade float added a performance aspect, it usually amounted to one person singing and everyone else kind of just dancing in place.
+From a production standpoint, that was pretty easy to pull off.
 Certainly much easier than having a dozen characters sprint across three castles to wrestle each other.
-In 1985, Mattel went all the fuck in.
+In 1985, Mattel went all the fuck in!

 The performance starts with Orko twirling around to the tune of Night on Bald Mountain, just to make things that much weirder.